LilNut788/Bot-Policy-kyokoa-/README.md

-OF SERVICE FOR kyokoa BOT.md TERMS OF SERVICE FOR kyokoa BOT
+SERVICE FOR kyokoa BOT.md TERMS OF SERVICE FOR kyokoa BOT

 Service Agreement